syntax-tree/mdast-util-to-hast/readme.md

 <h1>Hello</h1>
 ```

-Passing `allowDangerousHTML: true` to `mdast-util-to-hast` is typically still
+Passing `allowDangerousHtml: true` to `mdast-util-to-hast` is typically still
 not enough to run unsafe code:

 ```html